 AND...The Society of American Travel Writers recently named Blue Canoes of the Alaska State Ferry System one of the Top 10 most exciting ferry rides in the world!
 It's worth mentioning, even if it isn't the Inside Passage route. :-)

-The Alaska State Ferry is one of the most rewarding experiences of all of our travels in and around Ketchikan.
+The Alaska State Ferry is one of the most rewarding experiences of all of my travels in and around Ketchikan.
 Don't miss it!
 Enjoy your trip... :-)